 Fish Safety

-Lip grippers help with fish post release survivability rates in multiple ways, when handling certain species it might be more beneficial to use the gripper while keeping the fish in the water beside the boat and unhooking and immediately releasing the fish back in the water.
+Lip grippers help with fish post-release survivability rates in multiple ways; when handling certain species, it might be more beneficial to use the gripper while keeping the fish in the water beside the boat and unhooking and immediately releasing the fish back in the water.

 Maintaining support is crucial to prevent serious internal damage if all of the weight of the fish is hanging from the gripper.

-The key is speed, you should have your fish unhooked in the water to keep the slime coating intact, lifted with support, take a photo, and released in 30 seconds to a minute maximum.
+The key is speed, you should have your fish unhooked in the water to keep the slime coating intact, lifted with support, take a photo, and release in 30 seconds to a minute maximum.

 This is no mean feat in kayak, even in one of the super stable Hobie models such as the Outback or Pro Angler.